bavafa/nyc_airbnb/README.md

 'calculated_host_listings_count', and 'availability_365’.
 To predict the listing prices using machine learning, scikit learn library was employed.
 The models compared to reach the best performing model were kNN regression, Decision Tree regression and Ridge regression.

+This notebook is developed for Python 3.7+, and expects a standard Jupyter Hub or Jupyter notebook environment.
+Moreover, we also provide a Powerpoint presentation with 5 slides highlighting our key findings.
+This is a group project prepared in 2 steps (and 2 files accordingly: exploratory data analysis & prediction model).